Teaching has been a fundamental mission of the University of Georgia (UGA) for over two centuries.

 The University of Georgia has been committed to developing instructional excellence among its faculty for more than 40 years.
 In 1978, Virginia Trotter, Vice President for Academic Affairs, established the Office of Instructional Development; the Office became a physical and functioning part of the university a few months later in 1979 making it one of the oldest institutional units dedicated to developing teaching capacity among its faculty in the nation and the oldest in the state of Georgia.
 In 1997, the Office of Instructional Development merged with the Instructional Resource Center to become the Office of Instructional Support and Development, bringing instructional technologies, classroom support, and educational development into one collective unit.
 In 2005, the unit was renamed once again to reflect the evolution of its mission and became the Center for Teaching and Learning.

-The programs, services, and activities of CTL are clustered within seven major areas:
+The programs, services, and activities of CTL are clustered within six major areas:

 - Faculty Development and Recognition